alberto56/dcycleblog/_posts/2022-03-25-php-apache-different-containers.md

 The second part of the magic happens in the php.apache.conf file, which directs Apache to fetch the result from an upstread server php at port 9000.

+Finally, thanks to [cytopia](https://stackoverflow.com/a/40449377/1207752) for cluing me into the necessety for the source files to be accessible as a volume on both PHP and Apache.

 The advantages of multiple containers
 -----